 Starting therapy can be daunting.
 I understand that it can be hard to confide your thoughts and feelings in a stranger.

 For therapy to work, it is important that you feel safe and comfortable.
-I therefore offer an introductory meeting so that you will be better able to decide whether you feel at ease talking to me and whether my approach is right for you.
+I therefore offer an exploratory meeting so that you will be better able to decide whether you feel at ease talking to me and whether my approach is right for you.
 The meeting does not oblige you to start therapy.
 The decision to proceed is yours entirely.

 If you decide to begin therapy, we will agree on a mutually convenient weekly time slot.
 Each therapy session will last 50 minutes from the time scheduled.